Gold - Up the Ante

 Project link ideas

 If you need some help coming up with an idea, take a look at these project links.
 They might be helpful.
-Or if you just want to create a Pacman style game click on the link and follow the instructions.
+There are so many ideas that you can find on the Scratch website.

 http://scratch.mit.edu/projects/10137461/ - Harlem Shake

 http://scratch.mit.edu/projects/10771335/ - A Scratch Presentation